The Muppie Chronicles

 Hot hipster lovin’

 Saturday morning in a Somerville cafe: in stroll the hipsters.
 They come for the open doors, the walls covered in art, the outdoor patio and killer fritattas…who knows why they come?
 Maybe they just happen to be the people living within a stone’s throw of The Biscuit, our favorite closes-too-early-because-of-course-I-forgot-I-live-in-Boston spot.
-Anyway, in they stroll in their unwashed-hair, unmatching-in-a-surprisingly-fetching-way splendor.
+Anyway, in they stroll in their unwashed-hair, unmatching-in-a-surprisingly-fashionable-way splendor.

 Raise your hand if you dont want to be one of the people in this picture...didnt think so.